apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-fdb.md

   ```

 :::tip Tip
-- In a private environment, when FDB is pushed to a private repository, the tag must be consistent with the official one, for example: 7.1.38.
+- In a private environment, when FoundationDB is pushed to a private repository, the tag must be consistent with the official one, for example: 7.1.38.
-- When deploying FDB, FoundationDBCluster resources, `.spec.version` must be configured.
+- When deploying FoundationDB, FoundationDBCluster resources, `.spec.version` must be configured.
-- When FDB is deployed based on fdb-kubernetes-operator, at least three hosts are required to meet the high availability requirements of the production environment.
+- When FoundationDB is deployed based on fdb-kubernetes-operator, at least three hosts are required to meet the high availability requirements of the production environment.
 :::

 ## Check FoundationDB status
-After deploying FDB via the fdb-kubernetes-operator, check the status of the FDB cluster with the following command:
+After deploying FoundationDB via the fdb-kubernetes-operator, check the status of the FoundationDB cluster with the following command:
 ```shell
 kubectl get fdb
 ```